-Brasov is hands down my favorite city in Romania.
-One the best-preserved cities, it has awesome bars, my favorite hostel in the country, a beautiful town square, medieval walls you can walk on, and is located near Dracula’s famed castle (which wasn’t really his but hey, it’s still a good castle!).
+It’s one the best-preserved cities, has fun bars and incredible restaurants, my favorite hostel in the country, a stunning town square, medieval walls you can walk on, and is located near Dracula’s famed castle (which wasn’t really his but hey, it’s still a good castle!).
 The city offers everything (including hiking in the nearby mountains).

 Top 5 Things to See and Do in Brasov